dawnscribbler/dawnscribbler.github.io/stations.md

 Lord Jesus Crucified, have mercy on us.

 [Fac, ut ardeat cor meum, In amando Christum Deum, Ut sibi complaceam.\
-Make me feel as you hast felt; Make my soul to glow and melt; With the love of Christ, my Lord.
+Make me feel as Thou hast felt; Make my soul to glow and melt; With the love of Christ, my Lord.
 ](#eleventh-station)
 <br> <br>